phillycommunitywireless/phillycommunitywireless/content/en/faq.md

 # How does it work?

+PCW collaborated with Big Picture Alliance and Eli Laban to create this animated infographic overviewing the architecture of community network and wireless mesh projects on [YouTube](https://www.youtube.com/embed/nmuGwgVoAgI).

+{{< youtube FcReKkPl-6M >}}

 ## Wireless mesh networks

 PCW’s infrastructure depends on wireless broadband technologies, in particular, mesh networks, a distributed system of network routers which allow a single source of bandwidth to be shared among a broader group of users with very little cost or infrastructure required for connection.